Brijesh-Upadhaya/IDEs-testing/_episodes/08-hands-on.md

 Clone the project at https://github.com/coderefinery/cr-ide-test .

+**EDIT: pytest and mock are already part of your Anacoda, pytest-mock is not.
+Skip the below if you already have Anacoda installed**

 Either use the [VirtualEnv [7]]({{site.baseurl}}/03-features/#virtualenv-7) feature to create a virtual enviroment or just install the libraries needed in this example to your global python installation using `pip install --user`.